 Granted, not every boss might have reacted this way.
 But that’s why this particular former boss is also more than just a boss: he’s a mentor.

 The leadership industry extolls the virtues of accountability.
 Across the literature I’ve found that accountability is consistently cited as one of the top 5-10 traits of successful professionals.

 Cy Wakeman, a drama researcher, leadership speaker and consultant, and founder of Reality-Based Leadership (a consulting company), says that “[a]ccountability as we know it really has 4 factors:

 (From her blog, “Redefining Accountability in the Workplace”).

 Cy says that accountability is a mindset – not a skillset – and that accountability is a better predictor of success than performance.
 But Cy says that ownership is not really what accountability is all about.
 I disagree.

 From my perspective, ownership and continuous learning are critical to this 4 ingredient recipe.
 How can one be accountable without taking ownership of one’s mistakes and demonstrating both the willingness and the ability to learn from them?
-True, a leader doesn’t dwell on their mistakes, express regret over them, or invite blame.
+True, a leader doesn’t dwell on their mistakes, or invite blame.
 Strong leaders will, however, matter-of-factly take ownership of errors and identify the path forward with confidence and grace.

 In Project Management for the Unofficial Project Manager, Steven Covey says that leaders exhibit 4 strong qualities above all else: they demonstrate respect, listen first, clarify expectations, and practice accountability.
 When leaders fail to practice accountability they set a bad example for followers.
 Why should employees need to follow through when the employer doesn’t?